Web Transaction Scout

 Note

+The maximum number of steps is 50.
 You can rearrange the order of steps, delete steps, and insert steps using these buttons:

 7. Optionally, add labels to the Scout.
 Labels are used to help organize and filter Scouts.